SIGMAA-SDS-Ed/SIGMAA-SDS-Ed.github.io/index.md

 ## News

-We will be holding elections for Chair-Elect (1 year) and Secretary-Treasurer (2 years, elected in even years) in the Fall 2023 – please consider running for office or nominating a colleague.
-New terms begin January 1.
+The section will be holding two events at the upcoming [MathFest 2024](https://maa.org/meetings/maa-mathfest), on Friday, Aug 9 in room 309-310:

+- A **contributed paper session** on *Community-Focused Experiences in the Statistics or Data Science Classroom* will be held at 4:00pm-5:55pm.
+- The **section business meeting** will immediately follow the session at 6pm-7:30pm and will include a presentation from Dr. Sarah Kessler of the Indiana Fever titled *Performance Analytics in Professional Basketball*.

 ## Nominations Open for the Robert V. Hogg Award for Excellence in Teaching Introductory Statistics